Discovering Hidden Artisans in Italian Leather

 No machine shortcuts here – Hand-dyed and hand-stitched

-If you’re after something truly one-of-a-kind, Stefano Bemer’s custom-crafted service is worth the price.
+If you’re after something truly one-of-a-kind, Stefano Bemer’s bespoke service is worth the price.

-5. Orciani – business development and classic Italian leather work
+5. Orciani – innovation and classic Italian leather work

-Rather than the long-established and accepted leather designing with skill approach common among old world brands, Orciani offers their belts making use of the modern tanning methods and sleek constructs — not to mention the durability.
-Featuring both long-established and accepted and modern silhouettes, the brand appeals to those who love classic styling with a modern eye.
+Rather than the traditional leather crafting approach common among old world brands, Orciani offers their belts making use of the modern tanning methods and sleek constructs — not to mention the durability.
+Featuring both traditional and modern silhouettes, the brand appeals to those who love classic styling with a modern eye.

 Why You Should Know Orciani: